cindy-kivala/Story-Nest/README.md

 3. Favorite and like individual books
 4. View only favorites or liked books
 5. Add and save personal notes (non-persistent memory only)
+6. Hoover cursor over book cover image to see brief summary of the book

 ---